FZJ-IEK3-VSA/geokit/docs/articles/documentation_formatting.md

 # Documentation Formatting

-Geokit orients iself at the [PyAnsis documentation style](https://dev.docs.pyansys.com/doc-style/formatting-tools.html).
+Geokit orients itself at the [PyAnsis documentation style](https://dev.docs.pyansys.com/doc-style/formatting-tools.html).

 It uses the the following tools: